damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/6. Use/README.md

 1. What should include the description of the final product?

   - Product name
-  - Description of the main product elements
-  - Model or type number
-  - Teach the essentials and technical specifications ( echopen example)(example of PX4 User Guide)
+  - Teach the essentials and technical specifications
   - Visualization the final product by images and/or videos

 ```